jpshrader/irish-railways-api/README.md

 This REST api is based off of the [Irish Rail Realtime API](http://api.irishrail.ie/realtime).

 Future Enhancements:
- * Implement caching layer so this doesn't cause any unnecessary burden on their servers.
  * Add query string support to existing endpoints.

 ## Local Development